REAPXR666/Sea-Otters-Launcher/README.md

 # Sea-Otters-Launcher
-A Launcher i made ofr a game called "Sea Otters", which is made by the same developer for "Kinkajous" and "Kinkajous 2"
+A Launcher i made for a game called "Sea Otters", which is made by the same developer for "Kinkajous" and "Kinkajous 2"

 # DISCLOSURE